fiskaltrust/release-notes/middleware/middleware-1.3.30.md

 ## Bug Fix: Cryptovision timeout when downloading TAR file

 We fixed a bug happening during Tar files export with a TSE failed with a timeout error.
+This bug only occurred when very large TAR files were exported, and only affected a small subset of users.

+## Updated third party dependencies: Swissbit Cloud & Deutsche Fiskal

+We've updated our dependency to the Fiskal Cloud Connector (used by the Deutsche Fiskal and the Swissbit Cloud SCUs) to version 3.2.5.
+This update enables our users to benefit from bug fixes and improvements the TSE vendors implemented in the new versions.
+The regular Middleware behavior was not changed by this update.

 ## Affected packages

 Packages not listed here were not updated, as we decided to not increase the version of unchanged packages.
 All packages with versions greater or equal to 1.3.1 are compatible with each other (it is e.g. possible to use _fiskaltrust.Middleware.SCU.Swissbit.1.3.1_ with the new queue packages).

 - _fiskaltrust.Middleware.Queue.SQLite v1.3.29_